 ¹ Jennifer Daryl Slack (1996), “The theory and method of articulation in cultural studies”.
 Stuart Hall: Critical Dialogues in Cultural Studies.
 D. M. a.
 K.-H. Chen.
 London and New York, Routledge: 112-127.

 MEET OUR TEAM

 Sofia is a passionate storyteller with an international background in multimedia journalism.
 She believes in the power of narrative to generate positive change and founded Art/iculation in 2016 as a platform for untold stories.
 Sofia has an MA in communication studies and women’s and gender studies from McGill University and a graduate diploma in journalism from Concordia University.
-She spends her free time reading speculative fiction and writing about women and non-binary femme graffiti writers and street artists.
+She spends her free time reading speculative fiction and writing about radical graffiti writers and street artists.

 Vincent is a community organizer, educator, student, and activist based in Tio’tia:ke (Montréal, QC).
 As both an activist and an educator, their areas of expertise include anti-oppressive framework, intersectional analysis, Black Lives Matter activism, and contemporary anti-assimilationist queer activism.
 In their spare time, Vincent enjoys journaling, Earl Grey tea, spending time at the library, and critically overanalyzing contemporary art.